ChefData/pinterest-data-pipeline545/README.md

 # Pinterest Data Pipeline Project

-Pinterest is a visual-discovery platform and social commerce network.
+Pinterest is a visual discovery platform and social commerce network.
 Building on AWS storage and compute solutions, Pinterest uses sophisticated machine learning engines to deliver personalised content to its users.
 Pinterest hosts billions of images for over 450 million users to explore, save, and share as “Pins” to personalised digital inspiration boards.

-Pinterest's services run on the Amazon Web Services (AWS) Cloud where Pinterest can scale processing, storage, and analysis of its rapidly increasing data.
+Pinterest’s services run on the Amazon Web Services (AWS) Cloud, where Pinterest can scale processing, storage, and analysis of its rapidly increasing data.
 Amazon Web Services (AWS) is a comprehensive cloud computing platform provided by Amazon.
-It offers a wide range of services, including computing power, storage, databases, machine learning, analytics, content delivery, Internet of Things (IoT), and security.
+It offers various services, including computing power, storage, databases, machine learning, analytics, content delivery, Internet of Things (IoT), and security.

 A data pipeline is a systematic and automated process for the efficient and reliable movement, transformation, and management of data from one point to another within a computing environment.
 It plays a crucial role in modern data-driven organisations by enabling the seamless flow of information across various stages of data processing.
-Pinterest has a large volume of data from various sources.
-However, raw data is not as useful as it can be; it must be moved, sorted, filtered, reformatted, and analysed for business intelligence.
+Pinterest has a large volume of data from multiple sources.
+However, raw data is not as valuable as it can be; it must be moved, sorted, filtered, reformatted, and analysed for business intelligence.

 A data pipeline includes various technologies to verify, summarise, and find patterns in data to inform business decisions.
-Well-organised data pipelines support various big data projects, such as data visualizations, exploratory data analyses, and machine learning tasks.
-Pinterest uses the AWS Data Pipeline to process and move data between different AWS compute and storage services, as well as on-premises data sources, at specified intervals.
+Well-organised data pipelines support various big data projects, such as visualisations, exploratory data analyses, and machine learning tasks.
+Pinterest uses the AWS Data Pipeline to process and move data between different AWS compute and storage services and on-premises data sources at specified intervals.

 ## Table of Contents